 Posted: Wednesday, May 10, 2017

-Afatinib is an irreversible pan-ErbB inhibitor, including EGFR (ErbB1), developed to treat lung cancers of different types, including those with epidermal growth factor receptor (EGFR) mutations.
-The LUX-Lung series of studies1-3 have evaluated the efficacy and toxicities of afatinib in both treatment-naïve patients with metastatic disease and in those with previously treated non–small cell lung cancer (NSCLC).
+Afatinib is an irreversible pan-ErbB inhibitor, including EGFR (ErbB1), developed to treat lung cancers with different mutations, including those with epidermal growth factor receptor (EGFR) mutations.
+The LUX-Lung series of studies1-3 evaluated the efficacy and toxicities of afatinib in both treatment-naive patients with metastatic disease and in those with previously treated non–small cell lung cancer (NSCLC).
 The promising results of some of these trials led to approval of afatinib by the US Food and Drug Administration in 2013 for patients with advanced NSCLC and EGFR exon 19 deletions or exon 21 (L858R) substitution mutations.4,5 Afatinib is commonly referred to as an EGFR tyrosine kinase inhibitor (TKI).

-Approximately 15% to 20% of patients with NSCLC will be identified as having activating EGFR mutations in their tumors, and this percentage may be even higher among non-smokers with adenocarcinomas.
-For patients with EGFR-mutant tumors, targeted therapy can yield high response rates, long periods of disease control, and improved quality of life compared with chemotherapy.7,8
+Approximately 15% to 20% of patients with NSCLC will be identified as having activating sensitizing EGFR mutations in their tumors, and this percentage may be even higher among nonsmokers with adenocarcinomas.
+For patients with EGFR-mutant tumors, targeted therapy can yield high response rates, long periods of disease control, and improved quality of life compared with chemotherapy.6,7

-Although it is the most recently approved EGFR TKI for first-line treatment of metastatic NSCLC, afatinib is one of the best studied agents, with excellent comparative data versus both chemotherapy and other TKIs, said Gregory J Riely, MD, PhD, a lung cancer expert and associate attending physician at Memorial Sloan-Kettering Cancer Center in New York City.
+Although it is the most recently approved EGFR TKI for first-line treatment of metastatic NSCLC, afatinib is one of the best-studied agents, with excellent comparative data versus both chemotherapy and other TKIs, said Gregory J. Riely, MD, PhD, a lung cancer expert and Associate Attending Physician at Memorial Sloan Kettering Cancer Center in New York.